(1788-1874)

 Jennings wrote the Medical Reform: A Treatise on Man’s Physical Being and Disorders.
 This book opens with the quote: “Truth is mighty and will prevail.”
 A sentiment truly supported well over 150 years later.

-This book dives into his teachings, which were based on his observations that there are vital laws of life: The Law of Action (Exercise), The Law of Repose (sleep, rest), The Law of Economy (to conserve the vital energy), The Law of Distribution (supplying each part of the body with vital energy), The Law of Accommodation (adjustment to poisons, etc.), The Law of Stimulation (“sounding the alarm” in danger), The Law of Limitation (prevention of the waste of vital energy by Nature), The Law of Equilibrium (revitalization of weak spots).
+This book dives into his teachings, which were based on his observations that there are vital laws of life: The Law of Action (Exercise), The Law of Repose (sleep, rest), The Law of Economy (to conserve the vital energy), The Law of Distribution (supplying each part of the body with vital energy), The Law of Accommodation (adjustment to poisons, etc.), The Law of Stimulation (“sounding the alarm” in danger), The Law of Limitation (prevention of the waste of vital energy by Nature), and The Law of Equilibrium (revitalization of weak spots).

 Unlike the medical doctors of his time, Jennings felt that “impaired health or disease is simply a lower degree of the action of parts affected, that is performed by the same components in their highest state of health, together with such defects in the solids and fluids as flow from such depressed action.
 In the book, he expands on what disease is, dives into examples, and ends with practical advice on managing disease and restorative movements.